khannajai/passwordless_centos/README.md

 ```
 expect passwordless.exp
 ```
 You can edit the IPs of the hosts in hosts.txt.
-By default, this script will configure passwordless only on root users with a default password ```root@123```